Ikhsan Fandi: Youth

-Ikhsan was part of the Singapore U16 which won third placed in the 26th edition of the Lion City Cup in 2015.
+Ikhsan was part of the Singapore U16, which won third place in the 26th edition of the Lion City Cup in 2015.
 He scored a brace against Liverpool U15.
-The Singapore side were 3–0 down at half time but Ikhsan came on and scored a hat trick which resulted the game to end 3–3.
-Both teams went on to penalties and Singapore lost to the English team by 5–3 on penalties to clinch third.
+The Singapore side were 3–0 down at half time, but Ikhsan came on and scored a hat-trick, resulting in the game ending in a 3–3 tie.
+Both teams went on to penalties, and Singapore lost to the English team by 5–3 on penalties to clinch third.

-He was called up to the Singapore national under-22 team ahead of the 2017 SEA Games and broke his duck by converting a penalty against India before hitting two scorchers from distance in a 4–1 thumping of Brunei in the AFC under-23 Championship qualifiers in July.
+He was called up to the Singapore U22 ahead of the 2017 SEA Games and broke his duck by converting a penalty against India before hitting two scorchers from distance in a 4–1 thumping of Brunei in the AFC U-23 Asian Cup qualifiers in July.
 He played all 4 of the team's games at the 2017 SEA Games, scoring one goal.